Clair George: Early life

 Clair Elroy George was born Aug.
 3, 1930 in Pittsburgh, Pennsylvania.
 His family moved several times, ending up in the western Pennsylvania steel-mill town of Beaver Falls, Pennsylvania, when he was 9.

 His father was a dairy chemist who worked for the United States Department of Agriculture.

 George, nicknamed "Red" because of his hair color, was an academic standout, a musician (drummer) and president of the student council.
 He worked in a steel mill.
+He passed on his redheaded genes to his first grandchild who is also named after him “Claire Zoe Davies”.

 Later he majored in political science and debated at Pennsylvania State University, graduating in 1952.
 He was set to enroll in Columbia Law School when he joined the Army instead in the midst of the Korean War.
 He learned Chinese and worked in counterintelligence.
 He joined the CIA after being impressed by agency officers he met in the Far East.

 In 1960, George married a CIA secretary, Mary Atkinson; she died in 2008.
 They had two daughters both born in Paris while George was assigned to Bamako, Mali.
+His legacy is now carried on by his 3 grandchildren Roque Miranda and Luke and Claire Zoe Davies.